-Great news - I am participating in the Art at the Indianapolis International Airport temporary art program.
+I participated in the Art at the Indianapolis International Airport temporary art program through the holidays and early 2018.
+It was great fun.
 (I always enjoy the programs our Indianapolis Arts Council organizes and operates and try my best to participate.)
-The Sunday evening installation went really well, and I am very pleased.
-Special thanks go out to Katie Norman/Indianapolis Airport Authority, Lindsey Lord and Julia Mooney-Moore/Indianapolis Arts Council, and Amy Carroll and Christopher Carroll for their help at the installation.
-My art will be on display until early March.
+Special thanks go out to Katie Norman/Indianapolis Airport Authority, Lindsey Lord and Julia Mooney-Moore/Indianapolis Arts Council, and Amy Carroll and Christopher Carroll for their help with the program.

-I am also very pleased to announce that 2 of my Indiana Dunes paintings will be leaving my studio in November for a few years and a journey to Africa.
-The paintings will be hanging in an exhibition at the U.S. Embassy in Freetown, Sierra Leone.
+I am pleased that 2 of my Indiana Dunes paintings left my studio in November for a journey to Africa.
+The paintings will be hanging in an exhibition at the U.S. Embassy in Freetown, Sierra Leone for the next few years.
 AIE has a public diplomacy mission achieved through cross-cultural dialogue and understanding through the visual arts.
 One way they realize this is through the exhibiting artwork in the public spaces of U.S. Embassies abroad, specifically in the U.S. Ambassadors’ residences.
 The Ambassadorial residences serve as the center for official state functions overseas, and the exhibitions become a part of the Ambassadors’ cultural mission.
 For these exhibitions, they strive to curate themes which foster dialogue and provide platforms for cultural outreach.
 I was very honored to be asked by Imtiaz Hafiz, Curator of Art In Embassies/U.S. Department of State to participate in the program and the new Ambassador, Maria E. Brewer was especially excited to have my paintings of the Dunes as she grew up in Indiana.

-I delivered a peony painting to the residence of the Vice President of the United States earlier in July.
+I delivered a peony painting to the residence of the Vice President of the United States last July.
 I am very honored and so excited to be included in their collection!
 Here is the tweet Second Lady, Karen Pence sent the day I dropped off the painting.

 I cannot say it enough, thanks to all who support and encourage me along this journey.
 Hope to see you soon!